Dodgers-Braves Betting Preview, Prediction, How to Watch

-The Los Angeles Dodgers (29-19) are on the road taking on the Atlanta Braves (29-17) in a game that could easily be a NLCS preview.
-Take a look at our MLB odds series as we hand out a Dodgers-Braves prediction and pick while letting you know how to watch, as well.
+The Los Angeles Dodgers (30-19) take on the Atlanta Braves (29-18) Tuesday night at Truist Park.
+This game will continue our MLB odds series with a Dodgers-Braves prediction and pick while we let you know how to watch, as well.

-As expected, the Dodgers are leading the NL West.
-However, they are coming off a weekend series loss against the St. Louis Cardinals.
-They are also .500 on the road and 9-11 against teams with a record above .500.
-The Dodgers are climbing out of a hole stat wise after they started the season with awful hitting.
-They are still bottom half of the MLB in batting average, but they will work their way up.
-On the mound, the Dodgers are middle of the pack and dealing with some injuries.
-Dustin May is on the IL along with Julio Urias and Walker Buehler will not be back until late this season.
-Luckily, their farm system is loaded with talent, but Los Angeles needs some young guys to really step up.
+The Dodgers won the first game of this series 8-6.
+Atlanta put up four first inning runs and looked like they were ready to roll to a win.
+The Dodgers scored six unanswered runs after that to take the lead and they would not lose it.
+J.D Martinez had four hits on the night, including two home runs.
+Freddie Freeman had three hits, a home run and three RBI in the win, as well.
+Eddie Rosario hit a three-run home run in the first inning for the Braves.
+Sean Murphy added two RBI of his own in the loss.

-The Braves are first place in the NL East, but have won just four of their last 10.
-However, they have won their last two series against the Seattle Mariners and Texas Rangers.
-Atlanta is hitting pretty well this season.
-They are 11th in batting average, but they have a lot of firepower with Matt Olson, Ronald Acuna Jr, Ozzie Albies, Austin Riley and Sean Murphy.
-On the mound, the Braves have the fourth best ERA and fifth most strikeouts.
+Bobby Miller is making his MLB debut for the Dodgers while Spencer Strider will take the mound for the Braves.

 Here are the Dodgers-Braves MLB odds, courtesy of FanDuel.